 - Culture – exposure to alternative perspectives and shared understandings, which deepen awareness of otherness and self

-If you’re a language teacher who’s looking for inspiration to try out new language teaching methods, then check out Sanako’s new guide to some of the most advanced, evidence-based approaches to language teaching and the key concepts behind them.
-You can download the ebook for FREE here.
+If you’re a language teacher who’s looking for inspiration to try out new language teaching methods, then check out Sanako’s Youtube Channel for instructional videos to some of the most advanced, evidence-based approaches to language teaching and the key concepts behind them.

 References used in this blog post:

 B. F. KLIMOVA CLIL and the teaching of foreign languages.
 [Online] Elsevier Database.
 Available from: http://www.sciencedirect.com